 After ordering the structure, it took about four weeks for the custom-engineered structure to arrive, during which time Ocean Pours Taproom worked on getting its permits in order.

 Roy appreciated that WeatherPort provided all of the engineering plans and calculations; which saved him thousands of dollars in the process of getting a Washington state engineer’s wet stamp on the design.
 Otherwise, he would have had to hire an engineer to retest everything to prove that the structure met the building code requirements.

 Then all that was left was to set up the structure, which took about eight hours for two contractors to complete.

 A Unique Approach for Engineered Fabric Structures and Harsh Weather

-Ocean Pours Taproom has now had its WeatherPort structure for about three weeks and, according to Roy, “so far it’s been fantastic.”
+Ocean Pours Taproom has had its WeatherPort structure for about three weeks and, “so far it’s been fantastic.”

-They had their first test of bad weather last weekend: “We had 55 mph winds and rain, and it held up beautifully.
+They had their first test of bad weather last weekend.
+“We had 55 mph winds and rain, and it held up beautifully.
 I saw another tent that was blown over, but our structure was not affected whatsoever.
-When I came in last weekend, it was dry inside, so it not only withstood the wind but kept the rain out.”
+When I came in last weekend, the structure withstood the wind but kept the rain out.”